strapi/documentation/docusaurus/docs/cloud/projects/settings.md

 :::

 1. In the *Connected git repository* section of the ![General icon](/img/assets/icons/Faders.svg) *General* tab, click on the **Update repository** button.
 You will be redirected to another interface.
-2. (optional) If you wish to not only update the repository but switch to another git provider, click on the **Switch to GitHub/GitLab** button at the top right corner of the interface.
+2. (optional) If you wish to not only update the repository but switch to another git provider, click on the **Switch Git provider** button at the top right corner of the interface.
 You will be redirected to the chosen git provider's authorization settings before getting back to the *Update repository* interface.
 3. In the *Update repository* section, fill in the 2 available settings:

     | Setting name    | Instructions                                                             |